ananas-dev/scotpy/README.md

 # scotpy
-A python solover for a game where cops are trying to catch a thief in a graph.
+A python solver for a game where cops are trying to catch a thief in a graph.

 ## Installation